FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 {% include _image.liquid src="/assets/img/blogs/release-1-47/preferred-languages-user.png" alt="The user's view of preferred languages." class="img-fluid" figure=false %}

 This feature is useful if your application supports multiple languages and you want to [send your welcome email](/docs/v1/tech/email-templates/templates-replacement-variables#setup-password) in the language your user prefers.
-Previous to this release, you had to use advanced registration forms to get this functionality.
+Previous to 1.47, you had to use advanced registration forms to get this functionality.

 ## SAMLv2 assertion encryption

-As of this release, FusionAuth is compatible with a SAML v2 Service Provider (SP) that requires encrypted assertions.
+As of version 1.47, FusionAuth is compatible with a SAML v2 Service Provider (SP) that requires encrypted assertions.
 This functionality is only available when FusionAuth is acting as the SAMLv2 Identity Provider (IdP).
 You can enable and configure the behavior on the "SAML" tab of a given Application.

 Reasons why SAML assertion encryption might be useful: